steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

  In other words, what I have defined as cyber-nationalism.

+If self-perceived contradictions in society (such as immigration and terrorism) brought about a wave of right-wing populism with 2016 as a pivotal year, then 2009 - 2011 could be considered the same for Japan.
+Blatantly populist politicians as Shintaro Ishihara and Hashimoto Toru gain renewed fame,

-#  The (Japanese) Internet ー A Critical Reading
+#  The (Japanese) Internet ー From 2channel to Twitter and Wikipedia

+I illustrated in the previous chapter that Netto-Uyoku are often seen as an element occurring particularly on 2channel, Niconico and more recently Twitter [@katayama_2-channel_2007;@tsuji_eng:_2008,@rumi_koreans_2011;@murai_net_2012;@yasuda_eng:_2012;@morris-suzuki_freedom_2013;@taka_twitter_2015-1].
+Furthermore, all of these belong to the top visited websites, with the latter two reaching the top 10.[^97]

+As Lev Manovich argues in *Software Takes Command: Extending the Language of New Media* [@manovich_software_2013], software determines our outlook and interaction with the world around us.
+When a user edits a political message on Twitter or wiki, they might do so on a desktop computer at home, using Chrome as browser on Windows 10, or or on an Apple iPhone.
+It is not just the hardware or connectivity with the internet, the downloading of HTML files being parsed in the browser, or different interfaces

 Digital rights

 Western hegemony and Japan as the subaltern?

-##Wikipedia
+Introduction here: Internet, Internet in Japan, etc

+##2channel

+2channel (now 5channel)
+###Sokuho

+###Matome-blogs

+###NanJ (なんｊ)

+##Wikipedia[^76]

+Lev Manovich

-Wikipedia is a free online encyclopedia based on transparent, open collaboration and as of 2019 the 5th most visited website in the world.
+Wikipedia is a free online encyclopedia based on transparent and open collaboration.
+As of 2019 it is the 5th most visited website in the world.
 Japan is the second most represented language on Wikipedia, with a share of 7% of all articles.
-The specific mannerism of utilizing Wikipedia have formed distinct subcultures and group dynamics.
+The specific mannerisms of utilizing Wikipedia have formed distinct subcultures and group dynamics.
 One particular element that has become part of this is vandalism and so-called *edit-wars*; disputes over content through reverting and adjusting user contributions.
-The open nature of the Wikipedia platforms allows us a look into topics that Wikipedia editors place high importance on. **Table** \ref{tab:50mostcont}[^64] for example displays the top 50 most contentious articles on the Japanese Wikipedia (eg. articles that have high rates of such *edit-warring*) as of 2019.
+The open nature of Wikipedia platforms permits us a glimpse into topics that Wikipedia editors place high importance on. **Table \ref{tab:50mostcont}**[^64] for example displays the top 50 most contentious articles on the Japanese Wikipedia (eg. articles that have high rates of such *edit-warring*) as of 2019.[^66]

 \begin{table}
 \footnotesize